neonmik/Wave-Machine-Firmware/README.md

         - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

     Improve Note Handling:
-        - Add Mono Mode - selectable at start up.
+        - Add actual Mono Mode - selectable at start up.

         - Add Portomento Mode: Should be added form the note-handling script (adding a portomento flag via the priority script, and having a new note, but dont clear old note freq in the message?) then a portamento time control, which then slides the note freq from old to new.
             - check out yoshimi github